 How to reset a Windows 10 or 11 device in Windows Autopilot?

-Assuming you create a Windows Autopilot environment by default without manual IT interactions.
+Assuming you default to a Windows Autopilot environment with no manual IT interactions.

-This means that you can roll out a device without technically touching it.
-That is the desired scenario in an autopilot environment.
+This means you can roll out a device without technically touching it.
+This is the desired scenario in an autopilot environment.

-If there is a problem, you want to access your devices from the same one.
+Once there is a problem, you want to access your devices through the same one.
 You don't want to look for problems on one device.
-You want to bring this device into the same state as all the other devices.
+You want to bring this device into the same state as all other devices.

-Therefore, press reset every now and then.
-If a device often gives you problems, you don't want to find out how it all went wrong.
+Therefore, press reset from time to time.
+If a device gives problems frequently, you don't want to go back and figure out how it all went wrong.

 Open your device management console

-Click on Devices - All Devices - find the device you want to reset.
+Click Devices - All Devices - find your device you want to reset.

 Your device will automatically reboot and reset after 45 minutes.

-The user receives one notification to inform him.
+The user receives one notification to notify him.

 What about documents, software and data?

-Software will be automatically reinstalled when a computer is reset.
+Software will be automatically reinstalled when a computer will be reset.